Improved bounds for centered colorings

-A very new mansuscript of Dubois et al.~\cite{DJPPP20} proves an almost matching lower bound.
+Dubois et al.~\cite{DJPPP20} recently proved an almost matching lower bound.
 By analyzing an appropriate random graph they show that there are graphs of maximum degree $\Delta$ that require $\Omega(\Delta^{2-1/p}\cdot p\cdot \ln^{-1/p}\Delta)$ colors in any $p$-centered coloring.

 We prove Theorem~\ref{thm:bounded-degree} with an entropy compression type argument.
 The idea is to run a naïve randomized algorithm for coloring a graph in the $p$-centered way.
 Assuming that this algorithm fails on a long run, for every possible evaluation of random experiments, we can compress a random string of bits below the entropy bound.
 The contradiction shows that there must be a sequence of bits which leads to a successful run.
-The entropy compression method is inspired by the algorithmic proof of the Lovász local lemma given by Moser and Tardos~\cite{MT10}.
+The entropy compression method is inspired by the algorithmic proof of the Lovász local lemma by Moser and Tardos~\cite{MT10}.
 An instructive overview of the method can be found at Tao's blog~\cite{Tao09} or in a paper by Grytczuk, Kozik, and Micek~\cite{GKM13} where nonrepetitive sequences over a finite alphabet are constructed.
-In the case $p=2$, i.e. for star chromatic number, our argument matches the upper bound $\Oh(\Delta^{1.5})$ by Fertin, Raspaud, and Reed~\cite{FRR04}.
+In the case $p=2$, i.e., for star chromatic number, our argument matches the upper bound~$\Oh(\Delta^{1.5})$ by Fertin, Raspaud, and Reed~\cite{FRR04}.

-One of the strong results from~\cite{PS19} is that the graphs excluding a fixed graph as a minor admit $p$-centered colorings with a polynomial in $p$ number of colors.
-The proof goes through the structural graph minor theorem for graphs by Robertson and Seymour~\cite{RS03}.
+One of the strong results from~\cite{PS19} is that graphs excluding a fixed minor admit $p$-centered colorings with a polynomial in $p$ number of colors.
+The proof goes through the graph minor structure theorem by Robertson and Seymour~\cite{RS03}.
 Grohe and Marx~\cite{GM15} extended the structure theorem to graphs avoiding a fixed topological minor.
-In some sense, they showed that incorporating the bounded-degree graphs into the structural decomposition given in~\cite{RS03} is enough to obtain approximate characterization for classes excluding a fixed graph as a topological minor.
+In some sense, they showed that incorporating the bounded-degree graphs into the structural decomposition given in~\cite{RS03} is enough to obtain an approximate characterization for classes excluding a fixed topological minor.
 For these reasons, we have been able to lift our result for bounded degree graphs and obtain the following general statement.

 \begin{theorem} For every graph $H$ there is a polynomial $f$ such that the graphs excluding~$H$ as a topological minor admit $p$-centered colorings with at most $f(p)$ colors. \end{theorem}